jbannick/hellokata-java/src/aaamodules/customimages/Readme.md

 Custom runtime images must be totally modularized.
 These Kata show how to build custom runtime images including an image that,
-- Runs a HelloWorld app
+- Is a HelloWorld app
 - Runs on Linux, Windows, or MacOS
 - Calls a simple third-party library that is HACKED to make it modularized
 - Calls the Jackson JSON library that is similarly HACKED